griffin-school/course-materials/instructions/make-a-webpage.md

 # Slideshow
 ![introduction-to-programming-slide-show](https://cloud.githubusercontent.com/assets/12886386/11261273/7fff5d52-8e38-11e5-80b7-d2577a665940.gif)

 For the homepage you will need to build a slideshow of screenshots of the work you've done this semester.
+For the slideshow, you will experience what it's like to develop software in the "real world".
+You will have a list of requirements and an example/mock-up, and you will have to figure out how to make it happen.

 ### Slideshow requirements
 * The slideshow must have at least 10 screenshots of the work you've done in Khan Academy and Codeacademy